Materion (NYSE:MTRN) Issues FY 2022 Earnings Guidance

-Materion (NYSE:MTRN – Get Rating) updated its FY 2022 earnings guidance on Thursday.
+Materion (NYSE:MTRN – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided EPS guidance of $4.800-$5.200 for the period, compared to the Thomson Reuters consensus EPS estimate of $4.780.
 The company issued revenue guidance of -.

+A number of analysts recently weighed in on the stock.
+Zacks Investment Research upgraded shares of Materion from a sell rating to a hold rating and set a $93.00 price target for the company in a research note on Tuesday, February 22nd.
+KeyCorp increased their price target on shares of Materion from $100.00 to $106.00 and gave the stock an overweight rating in a research note on Tuesday, February 22nd.
+Finally, StockNews.com cut shares of Materion from a buy rating to a hold rating in a research note on Monday, February 21st.
+Two research analysts have rated the stock with a hold rating and two have assigned a buy rating to the company’s stock.
+According to data from MarketBeat.com, Materion has a consensus rating of Buy and a consensus target price of $99.50.

 About Materion (Get Rating)